cjratcliff/ml-compiled/docs/computer_vision.rst

 Face recognition
 --------------------
 The name of the general topic.
-Includes face verification and identification.
+Includes face identification and verification.

 Face identification
 ______________________